entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Andreev *et al.* (2022):"Pinnal plates are distinguished from the dermal plates of jawed stem gnathostomes ('placoderms') and osteichthyans due to developmental differences.
 The latter form as a single unit through areal growth unlike the pinnals where independent dermal scales are integrated into discrete elements fused together by a basal plate (see also this study).
 On this basis, and in accordance with previous research, we code for presence/absence of pinnal plates independently of the pectoral ventral plate pairs of 'placoderms' (ventrolateral plates) and osteichthyans (clavicles).

 A6 (717).
-Lateral line canals form an X pattern on visceral surface of the nuchal plate: (0) absent; (1) present.
+Orientation of the posterior pitline when supraorbital canals and posterior pitlines converge: (0) posterior pitline extends horizontally; (1) posterior pitline extends obliquely to the midline of the headshield.
-> Trinajstic *et al*.
+> Reformulated from Trinajstic *et al*.
 (2019), character 1.

-> - It is of the same meaning to character 176 above.
-> - Take a close look.
-Not exactly same.
-"X pattern" denotes that the long posterior pitline extends obliquely to the midline of the headshield.
-This is a synapomorphy of ptyctodonts.
-In petalichthyids, the long posterior pitline extends horizontally.
-To avoid the overlap with the previous characters (sensory line in canal, convergence of soc and ppl), this character should be reformulated.

 A7 (718).
 Central (postparietal) plates meet potserior to the nuchal plate: (0) absent (do not meet); (1) present (meet).
 > Trinajstic *et al*.
 (2019), character 7.